Finding The Best Distortion Pedal

 Retail Price: $90.00 | Get the latest price & reviews at Amazon.com

-Wampler Triple Wreck Distortion Pedal
+Wampler Triple Wreck Distortion

-This Best Distortion Pedals list will be incomplete without the Wampler Triple Wreck high gain distortion pedal.
+This Best Distortion Pedals list would be incomplete without the Wampler Triple Wreck high gain distortion pedal.
 It is designed to provide you the highest gain possible, while giving you tone shaping controls via its 3 band EQ and its Cream-Crunch knob.
 Further flexibility is provided by its two voices - Vintage (thump) and Modern (sparkle).
 For even more extreme distortion tones, just step on the included boost switch.